 By Paul Wright

-As many people know the 1980s was a tough time for most working class cities, and Liverpool with its rich industrial heritage was hit particularly hard.
-Around 80,000 jobs were lost between 1972-1982 with the city left reeling from the impact of de-industrialisation.
+The 1980s was a tough time for most working class cities, and Liverpool with its rich industrial heritage was hit particularly hard.
+Around 80,000 jobs were lost between 1972-1982 with the city reeling from the impact of de-industrialisation.
 The old tenements and tower blocks were being demolished and the lack of opportunity and despair was felt strongly amongst its inner city communities.
 Rioting ensued, and the city became embroiled in a class war with the Thatcher led government, who many felt let their city rot when they most needed help.

 Rob Bremner’s photos captured the mood of these times, but also the everyday life and spirit of the people, the colourful fashions of the era, friendly characters and tight-knit communities who were proud of the city and the place they belonged to.

 I’ve been a fan of Rob Bremner ever since stumbling across his collection ‘Liverpool unfinished’ a few years back (named unfinished as he still hopes to come back to finish the project).
 There’s just something evocative and moving about the images he captured of Merseyside during the turbulent Thatcher years.

 I was pleased to hear about him putting together his debut photography book and was keen to get in contact with him to find out more about himself and the images he took during the 1980s & 90s.
-I was happy when he got back to me and provided some background into his story and the photographs that he took.
+I was happy when he got back in touch and provided some background into his story and the photographs that he took.

 Rob was born in Wick, a small village in the North of Scotland and left school at sixteen with no qualifications.
 He got his first job working in a garage, which he didn’t particularly like, so he managed to get in touch with a press photographer in Inverness who gave him a job on a youth training scheme (YTS).
 He didn’t know much about photography then, he just didn’t want to work in the garage anymore.
 The scheme only lasted six months but he enjoyed it and decided to pursue his newfound passion for photography.